The Penthouses of OLEO Cancun Playa Resort

 Other Possibilities not related to a guest needing to cancel for their own personal reasons:

-Anything besides hurricanes that is beyond my control such as, but not limited to, potential pandemics, oil spills, acts of God, US or Mexico or other government or agency travel alerts and the like would not constitute a credit towards a future time.
-The above are obviously highly unlikely, but possible.
-This is what insurance is for.
+Anything besides hurricanes that is beyond my control such as, but not limited to, pandemics, oil spills, acts of God, US or Mexico or other government or agency travel BANS would be given a full credit towards a future stay.
+In other words, the full amount of the booking that was paid for can be applied to a future stay.

 Flights canceled for departure city reasons:

 For example, a flight out of Chicago gets canceled because of bad weather in Chicago.
 You would want to get out on the next available flight as no credit is provided for such cases.
 If I have availability you can stay an extra day or two to make up for the time lost from the flight cancellation.
-Most airline policies state that for getting on the next flight out because of a canceled flight does not result in a fee from the airline.
+Most airline policies urge you to get on the next flight out to avoid a flight cancellation fee.

 Please note: For cancellations of dates that include the week of Thanksgiving or the nights of Christmas Eve, Christmas Day, New Years Eve or New Years day, please see Cancellation Policy - Holiday Bookings just below this first section.

-Canceling more than 90 days prior to arrival: 12% of Rental Total
+Canceling more than 5 months or more prior to arrival: 12% of Rental Total

-Canceling between 15 days & 45 days prior to arrival: No Refund
+Canceling less than 40 days prior to arrival or less: No Refund

 Cancellation Policy - Holiday Bookings